CurtTilmes/Perl6-GraphQL/README.md

 See [slides](https://curttilmes.github.com/2017-GraphQL-PHLPM) from a presentation about Perl 6 GraphQL at the Philadelphia Perl Mongers.

-Copyright © 2017 United States Government as represented by _Curt Tilmes_.
+Copyright © 2017 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 No copyright is claimed in the United States under Title 17, U.S.Code.
 All Other Rights Reserved.